PhoenixMachina/Tlaloc/README.md

 templatePath=pathWithYourTemplates
 resourcePath=pathWithYourResources
 ```
 By resources, we mean like css, javascript, all that stuff.
 Doesn't matter if they're in a subfolder.
-You can call them with addResource keyword in your view file (not available yet):
+You can call them with addResource keyword in your view file:
 ```
 addResource("css/main.css")
 ```